 Habitat loss is one of the leading issues impacting the survival of fish and wildlife for future generations.
 Purchases of the Habitat Stamp provide the core funds for the Colorado Wildlife Habitat Program (CWHP).
 The program provides a means for Colorado Parks and Wildlife to work with private landowners, local governments, and conservation organizations to protect important fish and wildlife habitat and provide places for people to enjoy our wildlife heritage.
 To learn more about the Colorado Wildlife Habitat Program and how you can support wildlife by purchasing a Habitat Stamp, please visit the Colorado Parks and Wildlife website.

 Article and photos by Doug Skinner.
-Skinner is an editor for Colorado Outdoors Online and is a media specialist for Colorado Parks and Wildlife.
+Doug is an editor for Colorado Outdoors Online and is a media specialist for Colorado Parks and Wildlife.